-- Quantity: There are four seasonally covered indoor tennis courts with community use in Maidstone, 52 outdoor courts with community access (of which 36 are floodlit) and 30 outdoor courts without community use (of which 21 are floodlit).
-There is sufficient spare capacity at existing indoor and outdoor courts to cater for all additional demand to 2031. - Quality: The quality of courts is 'poor' at three sites, in particular at Freedom Leisure Maidstone where the courts are seasonally covered to provide the single indoor facility in the borough.
-Seven of the 13 outdoor court sites have at least one element that is rated as 'poor'. - Accessibility: The whole population is within the 30-minute drivetime catchment of the indoor courts at Freedom Leisure Maidstone.
+- Quantity: There are four seasonally covered indoor tennis courts with community use in Maidstone, 57 outdoor courts with community access (of which 36 are floodlit) and 30 outdoor courts without community use (of which 21 are floodlit).
+There is sufficient spare capacity at existing indoor and outdoor courts to cater for all additional demand to 2031, although localised concentrations of demand in areas such as Bearstead and Staplehurst do justify some additional provision. - Quality: The quality of courts is 'poor' at three sites, in particular at Freedom Leisure Maidstone where the courts are seasonally covered to provide the single indoor facility in the borough.
+Five of the 14 outdoor court sites have at least one element that is rated as 'poor'. - Accessibility: The whole population is within the 30-minute drivetime catchment of the indoor courts at Freedom Leisure Maidstone.
 Large areas in the east and west of the borough are more than 10-minutes' drive from the nearest 'pay-and-play' outdoor tennis court, although all areas are within 10-minutes of the nearest court if club facilities are included. - Availability: 'Pay-and-play' tennis is available at all four of the indoor courts in the borough and at 19 36.5%) of the 52 community-accessible outdoor courts.